divadvo/iRPA-OrderManagement/docs/second_screen.md

 ![](images/0080_AddCaptureToCurrentScreen.png)

-3. `Refresh` and Select the window with `Browse Orders`
+3. Select the window with `Browse Orders` (refresh if needed)

 4. Name the new capture, e.g.

 ```
 Search Result Screen